nelyasi/OQB-implementation---Batsim/README.md

 This repository contains several notebooks, each with a specific purpose:

-**RunMe_Main**: This main notebook executes our proposed protocol and model on IBM devices, generating final results and plots based on selected Hamiltonian parameters.
+-**RunMe_Main**: This main notebook executes our proposed protocol and model on IBM devices, generating final results and plots based on selected Hamiltonian parameters.

-**RunJobIDs_Online**: This notebook connects directly to the IBM Cloud to retrieve and download data using Job IDs, allowing for easy access to plot results shown in the paper.
+-**RunJobIDs_Online**: This notebook connects directly to the IBM Cloud to retrieve and download data using Job IDs, allowing for easy access to plot results shown in the paper.

-**RunJobIDs_Offline**: For offline access, we’ve saved jobs in `.json` format in the "Jobs" folder.
+-**RunJobIDs_Offline**: For offline access, we’ve saved jobs in `.json` format in the "Jobs" folder.
 This notebook enables result retrieval without an internet connection.

 ## RunMe_Main